The following are highlights from the current issues of RSNA’s peer-reviewed journals.

 Listen to RadioGraphics Editor Jeffrey S. Klein, MD, and authors discuss the following articles from recent issues of RadioGraphics at RSNA.org/RG-Podcasts.

-Audio summary podcasts (also available on ITunes and Google Play) include these studies:
+Audio summary podcasts (also available on iTunes and Google Play) include these studies:

-Radiology: Imaging Cancer will accept submissions that cover the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments.
+Submissions are currently being accepted for Radiology: Imaging Cancer, which will launch in late 2019.
+The journal is seeking submissions that cover the best clinical and translational cancer imaging studies across organ systems and modalities, including leading-edge technological developments.

 To submit a manuscript for Radiology: Imaging Cancer, visit RSNA.org/Imaging-Cancer.